quat1024/TackProfiler/README.md

 Hacks up TickProfiler to use a local copy of its LibLoader-fetched dependencies, instead of fetching them from the internet.

+Should function from 1.8 to 1.12 (latest version of tickprofiler); not sure about 1.7, but only due to the `cpw.mods.fml` -> `net.minecraftforge.fml` change

 ## Problem statement

 TickProfiler uses a library called [LibLoader](https://github.com/MinimallyCorrect/LibLoader) which attempts to fetch extra dependencies from the Internet; specifically, from JCenter.